New notebook – The day after

 New notebook – Lenovo IdeaPad Pro 5

 So I did some more research and concluded that it might be a good thing to switch to AMD.
 Not only because Linus is on AMD now but I just want 8 cores that perform the same.
 Add to that that quite some Linux music producers favor AMD too and that the Ryzen 7 7840HS I went for doesn’t differ that much performance wise from its Intel i7-13700H equivalent.
 But it’s cheaper in the configuration I chose compared to a BTO alternative.
 I also looked at other vendors like Laptop With Linux and Tuxedo but the Clevo’s from Laptop With Linux are too bulky for my taste and are a bit behind spec wise and Tuxedo only offers keyboards with ISO layouts and they’re also quite pricey.
 I quickly let go of the idea of getting a Framework notebook, that would easily get twice as expensive as the notebook I have now and despite how much I love their sustainability approach that is simply too much.
-And not buying a new notebook every two or three years is pretty sustainable too I guess.
+And not buying a new notebook every three or four years is pretty sustainable too I guess.

 I verified beforehand if Linux would run on my Lenovo and found some references that confirmed Linux would run well on it.
 Given the track record Lenovo has with Linux on its notebooks this was no surprise.
 Just picked it up from a local store which I find more convenient and safer than having it sent over from an online vendor or even Lenovo itself.
 Lenovo does offer an option without an OS though but a dual boot option can come in handy, especially when having to update firmware of external devices or the firmware of the notebook itself.